pigfly/A_J_Dot_Loading_Indicator/README.md

 ## Installation

-- drag and drop the entire `core` folder into your project
+- drag and drop the entire `core` folder and `helper` folder into your project

 ## Full Usage Example